Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Through Blanca on Day Seven of the Camino InglésWalking Through Blanca on Day Seven of the Camino Inglés

 It is about an additional 300 meters to Lavandeira de Riba.
 All of these towns are "blink" towns.
 Blink and you miss them.
-Pass by a Pilgrim's rest area on the south side of town.

 Walking Through Lavandeira de Riba on day seven of the Camino InglésWalking Through Lavandeira de Riba

 It is 700 meters more from Lavandeira de Riba to the next larger town of A Calle.
-This is where the Bar O Cruceiro is located that has been advertising itself for the prior three or more kilometers as the the last café bar before Sigüeiro.
-It is at approximately 11.6 kilometers into day seven on the Camino Inglés.
+This is where the Bar O Cruceiro is located that has been advertising itself for the prior three or more kilometers as the last café bar before Sigüeiro.
+It is after approximately 11.6 kilometers into day seven on the Camino Inglés.
 And indeed, it is the last bar for the next 12 kilometers.

 Café Bar O Cruceiro in A Calle on day seven of the Camino InglésCafé Bar O Cruceiro in A Calle